vuestorefront/vue-storefront/doc/api-modules/about-modules.md

 You can extend and modify all parts of any of Vue Storefront modules before it's registration with a new `VueStorefrontModule` object that will be merged into the currently existing one.
 Their configs will be deep merged and conflicting leafs will be overwritten.

 Let's see an example and assume we have module `Example` that we want to extend with module `extendedExample`.
-To do this we just need to extend module A with module B before the registration inside `src/modules/index.ts`.
+To do this we just need to use `VueStorefrontModule.extend()` method on `Example` module before it's registration inside `src/modules/index.ts`.
 The sytax for this purpose is extremely simple.

 We need to import both modules, use `extendedExample` to extend `Example` and export them so they can be registered in VS core.